-The following is a brief description of the categories that appear in the main menu of the Configuration/Setup Utility program.
+The following is a brief description of the selections that appear in the main menu of the Configuration/Setup Utility program.

 - System Summary provides information about the current options and features in your computer.
-Included in the system summary is information about the microprocessor, memory, video controller, and diskette and hard disk drives. - Product Data contains information about the machine type and model, flash EEPROM revision level, system-board identifier, system serial number, and BIOS date. - Devices and I/O Ports allows you to view and change hard disk drive, diskette drive, mouse, serial port, parallel port, video, audio, and Ethernet settings. - Start Options allows you to view and change the device startup sequence, power-on options, and keyboard settings.
-It also allows you to enable or disable disketteless operation and virus detection. - Date and Time allows you to view and change the date and time of the internal clock in your computer. - System Security allows you to set power-on and administrator passwords.
-It also allows you to enable or disable the Update POST/BIOS from Network feature and to control access to the hard disk and diskette drives. - Advanced Setup allows you to view and change settings for advanced hardware features, including ROM shadowing, cache control, PCI control, and Plug and Play control.
-The settings in Advanced Setup must be configured correctly.
-If they are not, your computer might malfunction. - ISA Legacy Resources allows you to indicate which system resources (memory, I/O port, DMA, and interrupt) are used by ISA legacy adapters.
-For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
+Included in the system summary is information about the microprocessor, memory, video controller, and diskette and hard disk drives. - Product Data contains information about the machine type and model, flash EEPROM revision level, system-board identifier, system serial number, and BIOS date. - Devices and I/O Ports contains hard disk drive, diskette drive, mouse, serial port, parallel port, video, audio, and Ethernet settings.
+You can view or change these settings. - Start Options contains the device startup sequence, power-on options, and keyboard settings.
+You can view or change these settings.
+You also can enable or disable disketteless operation and virus protection. - Date and Time contains the internal clock settings for your computer.
+You can view and change the settings. - System Security contains the security settings for your computer.
+You can set power-on and administrator passwords, enable or disable the Update POST/BIOS from Network feature, and control access to the hard disk and diskette drives. - Advanced Setup contains the settings for hardware features such as ROM shadowing, cache control, PCI control, and Plug and Play control.
+You can view and change these settings.
+Be very careful when changing these settings; if they are not set correctly, your computer might not work correctly.

-• Advanced Power Management allows you to view and change settings that affect the energy-saving features of your computer, including the automatic power-on feature.
+- ISA Legacy Resources shows which system resources (memory, I/O port, DMA, and interrupt) are used by ISA legacy adapters.
+You can view and change these settings.
+For information about required interrupt resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters. - Advanced Power Management contains settings that affect the energy-saving features of your computer, including the automatic power-on feature.
+You can view and change these settings.